doitintl/easyeks/README.md

 # Easy EKS (Pre-Alpha)

 ## What problem does this solve?
+* EKS is a double-edged sword:
+  * Good: It simplifies the setup of a Kubernetes Cluster on AWS.
+  * Bad: It has a terrible out of the box user experience.
-* Easy EKS is an answer to the problem of EKS, which is a great product, having a terrible out of the box user experience.
+* Easy EKS is an solution to EKS's terrible out of the box user experience.
   * https://www.reddit.com/r/aws/comments/qpw36d/aws_eks_rant/
   * https://www.reddit.com/r/devops/comments/y5am95/why_is_eks_and_aws_in_general_so_much_more/
   * https://matduggan.com/aws-eks/